aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues/index.md

 ![](screenshot-2024-11-19-at-15.02.43.png)

-Great success, jos needed to change the setps to 200 from Matti's test code.
+Great success, jos needed to change the steps to 200 from Matti's test code.

 ![](img_2713.png)